Messi has mastered a football like no one else. But is that enough?

 Lionel Messi has mastered a football like no one else.
 But is that enough to be among the gods?

-Lionel Messi’s genius is beyond doubt and yet the Argentina icon’s place in history with Pele and Diego Maradona will be definied by a World Cup final only partly in his control
+Messi’s genius was proved long ago and yet the Argentina icon’s place in history with Pele and Diego Maradona will be definied by a World Cup final only partly in his control

 Lionel Messi has been on this planet for 35 years, five months and 24 days, and for most of that time he has dreamt of winning the World Cup.
 But at around 8pm on Sunday in Lusail he will stop dreaming; whether Messi joins Pele and Diego Maradona among the pantheon of legendary World Cup winners will be known, and it will never be rewritten.

-From then on he will either be the man who won the World Cup or the man who didn’t, one match defining a career already packed full of moments, and the strange part is there’s only so much he can do about it.
-He will have the ball at his feet for about 60-90 seconds over the course of the final, and the reality is that many of the finer details of the most important game of his life will be beyond his control.
+From then on he will either be the man who won the World Cup or the man who didn’t, one match defining a career already packed full of historic moments, and the strange part is there’s only so much he can do about it.
+Messi will have the ball at his feet for about 60-90 seconds over the course of the final, and the reality is that many of the finer details of the most important game of his life will be beyond his control.

-At the end of it all, Messi’s legacy may come down to a penalty shootout, and perhaps a single swing of someone else’s boot.
-Angel Di Maria delivered the match-winning touch of the 2021 Copa America final to finally win Messi an international trophy, and something similar might happen on Sunday; his destiny may lie with a teammate like Lautaro Martinez, a man who has mostly looked lost in Qatar, holding his nerve from 12 yards just as he did to beat the Dutch.
+At the end of it all, his legacy may come down to a penalty shootout, and perhaps a single swing of someone else’s boot.
+Angel Di Maria delivered the match-winning touch of the 2021 Copa America final to finally win Messi an international trophy, and something similar might happen on Sunday; his destiny may lie with a teammate like Lautaro Martinez, a man who has mostly looked lost in Qatar, holding his nerve from 12 yards.

 When we consider footballing greatness, we are really adding up two things: skill or talent or brilliance, and tangible achievements.
 They are intertwined but distinct.
 One is the journey, the other is the destination.
 One creates memories, the other leaves behind legacy.
 One is found on YouTube, the other on Wikipedia.

-The first part, Messi’s talent, has been demonstrated over and over again, and if this World Cup has changed anyone’s mind about whether Messi really is the best player of his generation, then they can’t have been watching his career.
+The first part, Messi’s talent, has been demonstrated over and over again, and if this World Cup has changed anyone’s mind about whether he really is the best player of his generation, then they can’t have been watching his career.
 If he needs this final to prove his skill then they must have missed his genius.
 If they needed his mesmerising semi-final dribble against Croatia to be convinced, then they must have forgotten the slalom against Getafe in 2007; the Champions League goal against Real Madrid in 2011; the winner against Brazil in 2012.
 They must not have seen the Copa del Rey final against Athletic in 2015.

 There are other modern players who have scored as many goals, like Cristiano Ronaldo; who have dribbled as gracefully, like Ronaldinho; who have shown such precise awareness of space, like Zinedine Zidane; but no one can claim to have done all these things, to this level, for this long.